Frequently Asked Questions

 Are there any dumping stations for my RV?

-There is a dumping station located at Beavermead Campground on Ashburnham Drive in Peterborough which charges a $15 fee.
-The Waste Water Treatment Plant on Kennedy Road is also available Monday to Friday and charges a $5 fee.
+There is a dumping station located at Beavermead Campground on Ashburnham Drive in Peterborough.
+The Waste Water Treatment Plant on Kennedy Road is also available Monday to Friday (PLEASE NOTE: the plant is CLOSED FOR THE 2014 SEASON due to construction).
+Emily Park also provides a dumping station – there is a car entry fee.

 Where can I purchase a fishing license?

-Anglers and Hunters licenses can be purchased at the Canadian Tire Store on Chemong Road and also the Canadian Tire Store on Lansdowne Street West.
+Anglers and Hunters licenses can be purchased at the Canadian Tire Stores on Chemong Road and on Lansdowne Street West.
+Walmart located at 1200 Chemong Rd and Service Ontario at 300 Water Street (Ground Floor) can also provide fishing licenses.

 What are the fees for the Conservation Areas in the Kawarthas?